Gaideski/api_h2/README.md

 > - Open the terminal, cmd or alike
 > - go to the Dockerfile dir
 > - execute 'docker build -t texo_backend  .'
-> - then docker run 'docker run -d --name docker_from_build -p 5000:5000 -p 22:22 texo_backend'
+> - then docker run 'docker run -d gaideski/texo_backend -p 5000:5000 -p 22:22'
 > - try access from your browser

+### Running

+It's possible also to run directly from docker hub using: 'docker run -d -p 5000:5000 -p 22:22 gaideski/texo_backend'

 ## Update the csv

-To update the csv from the docker, just access the docker from ftp as 'ftp://root@docker_from_build.local', replace the files from /app/movies-api/csv and restart the docker
+To update the csv from the docker, just access the docker from sftp as 'sftp://root:screencast@localhost', replace the files from /app/movies-api/csv, and restart the docker